ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * New Holiday Description - character (128) - Optional
 2. For the code received in the request, replaces all the data received in the request against the data existing in the List of Holidays database against the same id.
 1. Deleted record are  updated
-1. Respond with data not found error if deleted record is received in the request
+1. Responds with data not found error if deleted record is received in the request
 1. Responds with the Location Code, Holiday Date, Holiday Name and Language Code for the Holiday updated successfully
 1. In case of Exceptions, system triggers relevant error messages.